Home » Sweet Bites » Truffles » Bourbon Balls

 Can I freeze them?

 You can freeze the balls but only before you dip them in chocolate.
-If you are leaving them naked or rolling them in toasted pecans, you can freeze them for up to 3 months.
+If you are leaving them naked or rolling them in nuts, freeze them for up to 3 months.

 Can I substitute the bourbon?